cupy/cupy/docs/source/user_guide/difference.rst

 The reason is that internally the reduction is performed in a strided fashion, thus it does not ensure a proper comparison order and cannot follow NumPy's rule to always propagate the first-encountered NaN.
+Note that this difference does not apply when CUB is enabled (CuPy v11+)